Prashantt423/Prashantt423/README.md

   <h3> HI , I'm Prashant Kashyap (4th year CSE), from India.</h3>
 </p>

-- 🥀 Learning AIML.
+- 🥀 Can't get enough of one hence..Learning New Technologies.

 - <i> Homies :- Javascript, Typescript and C++</i>

-- I do fullstack/leetcode and.... anime :heart:
+- I do web fullstack/leetcode/codechef/codeforces and.... anime :heart:

 - Doing what feels like fun.